LetsChill/Top.gg-python-webhook-tutorial-/README.rst

 *subjected to change*

+-- **For selfhosting**

+still investigating how to do so, stay tuned.

 repl users: **IF YOU HAVE A FLASK SERVER, ITS OK, TOP.GG CAN ACT AS A WEBSITE, UPTIMEBOT WILL SAY ITS DOWN BUT WILL KEEP PINGING IT!
 DO NOT RUN A FLASK SERVER WHILE RUNNUNG A WEBHOOK**